-This page has resources for early literacy skills, those that are foundational.
+This page has resources for early literacy skills, those that are foundational to reading.

 I will add to them routinely.
 I teach an online course, Foundations of Literacy K-8.
 I will add to them routinely.
 If there is a specific topic you are looking for, contact me at

 My homepage is

 Check out this video to help your child with phonemic awareness.
 Many struggling readers lack knowledge of sounds (phonemic awareness).

 Children have better success with phonics once they have experience with phonemic awareness.
 Phonemic awareness may be the component that will help fill that gap.
 Children must be able to segment words into individual sounds to read in any language that uses the alphabetic principle.